Join Here | Log In

 How are we exposed to mycotoxins?

-Mycotoxins are produced by different types of fungi that grow on crops, in preserved foods, in damp homes, and in the soil.
-It’s a problem in areas where warm and humid conditions are conducive to fungal growth.
+Mycotoxins are produced by different types of fungi that grow on crops, in preserved foods, in damp homes, and in the soil, especially where warm and humid conditions are conducive to fungal growth.

 The main routes of exposure to mycotoxins include:[ref]